 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Environmental Management Sectional Committee had been approved by the Chemical Division Council.

-This document sets out a process called environmental performance evaluation (EPE) which enables organizations to measure, evaluate and communicate their environmental performance using key performance indicators (KPIs), based on reliable and verifiable information.
+This standard sets out a process called environmental performance evaluation (EPE) which enables organizations to measure, evaluate and communicate their environmental performance using key performance indicators (KPIs), based on reliable and verifiable information.

 EPE is equally applicable to small and large enterprises and may be used to support an environmental management system (EMS) or used independently.
 An organization with an EMS in place should assess its environmental performance against its environmental policy, objectives, targets and other environmental performance objectives.